afharo/matterbridge-xiaomi-roborock/README.md

 | Issue                                                             | Comment                                                                                 | Workaround                                  |
 | ----------------------------------------------------------------- | --------------------------------------------------------------------------------------- | ------------------------------------------- |
 | The name of the device is not automatically placed in Apple Home. | AFAIK, this happens to all Matterbridge devices (all show as `Matterbridge Accessory`). | The device must be renamed in the Home App. |

+## Installation

+This plugin leverages the Matterbridge ecosystem, so you can install it in the same way as any other Matterbridge plugin.

+> ℹ️ This is not a Homebridge plugin.
+You need to install Matterbridge instead.

+### Prerequisites

+You need to have [Matterbridge](https://github.com/Luligu/matterbridge) installed.
+Refer to their [installation guide](https://github.com/Luligu/matterbridge?tab=readme-ov-file#prerequisites) for more details.

+Additionally, you need the IP and token of the RVC.
+I recommend using the [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor), as I find it the easiest way to get the token.

+> ⚠️ If the RVC's Wi-Fi connection is reconfigured, a new token is generated, and you will need to retrieve it again, and update this plugin's configuration.
+>
+> The same happens if the RVC is paired/controlled via the Roborock app.
+>
+> If you already use [homebridge-xiaomi-roborock-vacuum](https://github.com/homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum), the same IP and token can be used.

+### Add the plugin to Matterbridge and your devices to Apple Home (or any other Matter-compatible app)

+Once on the Matterbridge UI, install this plugin using the name `matterbridge-xiaomi-roborock`, and configure it.
+After restarting Matterbridge, a new device should appear in the list of Devices in the Matterbridge UI, scan the QR code with the Apple Home app (or any other Matter-compatible app), and you should be good to go!